apache/comdev-site/source/contributors/mailing-lists.md

 only those who are online, and in the channel, at the time of the conversation.

-Mailing lists also allow archiving, so that decisions can be understood by people who were not there at the time - what was decided, why, and by whom - even years after the fact.
+Mailing lists are also [permanently and publicly archived](https://lists.apache.org), so that decisions can be understood by people who were not there at the time - what was decided, why, and by whom - even years after the fact.